A Guide To The 6 Main Types Of Lithium Batteries

 If you want to learn more, please visit our website.

-Lithium batteries rely on lithium ions to store energy by creating an electrical potential difference between the negative and positive poles of the battery.
-An insulating layer called a separator divides the two sides of the battery and blocks the electrons while still allowing the lithium ions to pass through.
+Lithium batteries operate by utilizing lithium ions to store energy, thus creating an electrical potential difference between the battery’s negative and positive poles.
+An insulating layer, known as a separator, divides these two sides, preventing the flow of electrons while allowing lithium ions to migrate.

 What Are The 6 Main Types Of Lithium Batteries?